srp7474/yapp/README.md

 diagnostic is displayed, the help information is displayed and the program is terminated with a call to `process.exit(4)`.

-6. A check is made the required strings are provided (Type 'S').
+6. A check is made that the required strings are provided (Type 'S').
 If any are missing a diagnostic is displayed, the help information is displayed and the program is terminated with a call to `process.exit(4)`.

 7. The resulting `opts` Object is returned.